ansible-network/cli_rm_builder/docs/rm_dev_guide.md

 ## PHASE - 1 Gathering facts from the target device

 The first step in building a resource module is to write facts code that converts device native configuration to structured data.
-This is done by comparing the device config with a set of pre-defined “Parser Templates” that define regexes to parse the native config.
+This is done by comparing the device config with a set of pre-defined “Parser Templates” that define regexs to parse the native config.

 Both the list of templates and the config are fed to an object of the NetworkTemplate class, on which the `parse()` method is then invoked.
-The output of the `parse()` method is semi-structured data that might need some additional updates to match the module’s argspec format.
+The output of the `parse()` method is semi-structured data that might need some additional updates to match the module’s argspec format. ref: [prefix_lists facts](https://github.com/ansible-collections/cisco.nxos/blob/2ea1935043bc5e607fb73a2192e20055b0be9e6a/plugins/module_utils/network/nxos/facts/prefix_lists/prefix_lists.py#L44)

 Before finally rendering this data as facts, it is validated against the module’s argspec by the validate_config() method which fails if the data does not match the schema defined in the argspec.